DrDonk/vmxtool/README.md

-# vmxtool - Tool based to edit VMware VMX files
+# vmxtool - tool to edit VMware VMX files

 This is a clone of the VMware dictTool command first released in Fusion and Workstation 25H2.
 This tool was created so that users of